 Students may hold off-campus employment if their work schedule does not interfere with school activities.
-On-campus employment is available for eligible students through the Work-Study Program.
-Work-Study is available to qualified students after their first year at FBCI.
+On-campus employment may be available for eligible students through the Work-Study Program.
 Work-Study consists of various on-campus jobs including but not limited to kitchen helpers and dishwashers, janitorial positions, snack bar cooks, maintenance workers, and some office positions.
-To be eligible for Work-Study, a student must complete the In-Service requirement of